-The number of card payments was three times higher than the number of bank transfers in 2016 (Chart 3.9), but the total value of bank transfers was still much higher than the total value of card payments.
-While the average card transaction in 2016 was NOK 408, the average online banking payment was around NOK 60 500 for businesses and NOK 5 500 for retail customers.
+The number of card payments was three times higher than the number of bank transfers in 2017 (Chart 3.9).
+Nevertheless, the total value of bank transfers was still much higher than the total value of card payments.
+While the average card transaction in 2017 was NOK 360, the average online banking payment was around NOK 24 000.

 The vast majority of bank transfers made by retail customers are now electronic (Chart 3.10).
-Paperbased and manual transfers, such as postal giro and telegiro payments, are scarcely used these days.
+Paper-based and manual transfers, such as postal giro and telegiro payments, are rarely used these days.
 Standard online banking payments are by far the most common way for retail customers to pay their bills, but the use of more efficient methods, such as direct debits, is growing rapidly.
 These payments are made automatically when they fall due, provided that the customer's account has sufficient funds.

-For more information on retail payment services, see "Retail payment services 2016", Norges Bank Papers 2/2017.
+For more information on retail payment services, see "Retail payment services 2017", Norges Bank Papers 2/2018.